SAP/guided-answers-extension/docs/testcases/View Guided Answers Content_V3.md

 **Expected result 4**
 The outcome list is refreshed displaying all Guided Answers closely mathcing the Guided Answers search input

+**Expected result 5**
+ Guided Answers Home page is displayed containing

+    a.
+SAP Logo and Guided Answers
+    b.
+Empty search input field
+    c.
+SBAS - A quick filters section containing a filter on Component: CA-FE-FAL, CA-FE-FLP-EU, CA-FE-FLP-DT, CA-UI2-INT-BE, CA-UI2-INT-FE, CA-UI2-THD, CA-UX-IDE

 ### Filtering Guided Answers Content on Products and Components

 1. Open Guided Answer Extension
-2. Clear filters if filters have been applied e.g. SBAS default component filters.
-3. Enter 'SAP Business Application Studio' in search input field
+2. Enter 'SAP Business Application Studio' in search input field
-4. Click on Product Filter
+3. Click on Product Filter
-5. Enter 'SAP Business Application Studio' in product pop input field
+4. Enter 'SAP Business Application Studio' in product pop up input field
-6. Click Apply Filter
+5. Click Apply Filter
-7. Click on Component Filter ( See expected results 1 )
+6. Click on Component Filter ( See expected results 1 )
-8. User selects 'CA-WDE'
+7. User selects 'CA-WDE'
-9. Click Apply Filter ( See expected results 2)
+8. Click Apply Filter ( See expected results 2)
+9. Click on SAP logo  ( See expected result 3)

 **Expected result 1**
 Component Filter pop up opens displaying all the components associated to the outcomes list that is filtered on 'SAP Business Application Studio.
 This list contains

         a.
-CA-WDE
+CA-BAS

+Note: This list is subject to change based on Guided Answers being continually added for different products and components

+**Expected result 2**
+Text informing the user the outcomes list is filtered on 'SAP Business Application Studio' and the component 'CA-BAS'.
+The outcomes list displays outcomes associated to 'SAP Business Application Studio' and components 'CA_BAS'

+**Expected result 3**
+ Guided Answers Home page is displayed containing

+    a.
+SAP Logo and Guided Answers
     b.
-BC-NEO-CPT
+Empty search input field
     c.
-HAN-WDE-DOC

-Note: This list is subject to change based on Guided Answers being continually added for different products and components

-**Expected result 2**
-Text informing the user the outcomes list is filtered on 'SAP Business Application Studio' and the component 'CA-WDE'.
-The outcomes list displays outcomes associated to 'SAP Business Application Studio' and components 'CA_WDE'
+SBAS - A quick filters section containing a filter on Component: CA-FE-FAL, CA-FE-FLP-EU, CA-FE-FLP-DT, CA-UI2-INT-BE, CA-UI2-INT-FE, CA-UI2-THD, CA-UX-IDE

-### Open Guided Answers Content
+### Open Guided Answers Content and Last visited content

-1. Open Guided Answers Extension
+1. Open Guided Answers Extension ( See expected results 1 )
-2. Clear filters if filters have been applied e.g. SBAS default component filters.
 3. Enter SAP Fiori Tools in search
-4. Select SAP Fiori Tools Guided Answer in the list ( See expected result 1)
+4. Select SAP Fiori Tools Guided Answer in the list ( See expected result 2)
-5. Select an outcome of the first node of the Guided Answer (See expected result 2)
+5. Select an outcome of the first node of the Guided Answer (See expected result 3)
-6. Select multiple outcomes in the Guided Answer Tree
+6. Select multiple outcomes in the Guided Answer Tree  - SBAS -> Services unavailable , All catalog service request failed
-7. Click 'Step back' ( See expected result 3)
+7. Click 'Step back' ( See expected result 4)
-8. Click on a  node in the tree component ( See expected result 4)
+8. Click on a node in the tree component ( See expected result 5) - Fiori Generator
-9. Click 'Restart' ( See expected result 5)
+9. Click 'Restart' ( See expected result 6)
+10. Click 'Step back' ( See expected results 7)
+11. Select SAP Fiori Tools Guided Answer in the list ( See expected result 2)
+12. Click Home icon ( See expected results 8 )
+13. Click on last visited Guide ( See expected result 2)
+14. Select an outcome of the first node of the Guided Answer (See expected result 3)
-10. Click Home icon
+15. Click Home icon ( See expected results 9 )
+16. Click on last visited Guide ( See expected result 2)
+17. Click on 'Step back'  ( See expected result 4)
+18. Click on 'Step back' ( See expected results 10)

 **Expected Result 1**
+ Guided Answers Home page is displayed containing

+    a.
+SAP Logo and Guided Answers
+    b.
+Empty search input field
+    c.
+SBAS - A quick filters section containing a filter on Component: CA-FE-FAL, CA-FE-FLP-EU, CA-FE-FLP-DT, CA-UI2-INT-BE, CA-UI2-INT-FE, CA-UI2-THD, CA-UX-IDE

+**Expected Result 2**
 View port now displays
     a.
-'All Answers' link
+'Home' icon, 'Step back' , Feedback icon, Share link and Bookmark star
     b.
 Guided Answers content tree showing the first node of the Guided Answer Tree
     c.
-The title of the Guided Answer
+The title of the Guided Answer - SAP Fiori Tools
     d.
 The content of the first Guided Answer node
     e.
-The outcomes of the Guided Answer content
+The outcomes of the Guided Answer content  - Generation of SAP SAP Fiori Application , Deployment of SAP Fiori Application, Preview of SAP Fiori application, Configuration of SAP Fiori application

-Note: Check the content matches the content in the web application e.g. headers , bullet points , images

-**Expected Result 2**
+**Expected Result 3**
 The contents of that outcome/node is displayed

     a.
-'All Answers' link
+'Home' icon, 'Step back' , Restart , Feedback icon, Share link and Bookmark star
     b.
-'Step back' and 'Restart' Link
+Guided Answers content tree showing the first node of the Guided Answer Tree and the outcome the user selected is underlined in blue - Fiori Genearator
     c.
-Guided Answers content tree showing the first node of the Guided Answer Tree and the outcome the user selected is underlined in blue
-    c.
 The contents of the Guided Answer
            1. Images
            2. Bullet points
            3. Paragraphs
            4. Videos
     d.
-The content of the first Guided Answer content
+The content of the Guided Answer content
     e.
 The outcomes of the Guided Answer content

 Note: Check the content matches the content in the web application e.g. headers , bullet points , images , scrolling the content

-**Expected result 3**
+**Expected result 4**
 The user is returned to the previous node of the tree content

+**Expected result 5**
+The user is navigated to the node in the Guided Answer Tree

-**Expected result 4**
+**Expected result 6**
 The user is returned to the start of the Guided Answer

+View port now displays
+    a.
+'Home' icon, 'Step back' , Feedback icon, Share link and Bookmark star
+    b.
+Guided Answers content tree showing the first node of the Guided Answer Tree
+    c.
+The title of the Guided Answer - SAP Fiori Tools
+    d.
+The content of the first Guided Answer node
+    e.
+The outcomes of the Guided Answer content  - Generation of SAP SAP Fiori Application , Deployment of SAP Fiori Application, Preview of SAP Fiori application, Configuration of SAP Fiori application

+**Expected result 7**
+The user is navigated to the Guided Answers home search list with 'SAP Fiori Tools ' in the search input field.

+**Expected result 8**
+ Guided Answers Home page is displayed containing

+    a.
+SAP Logo and Guided Answers
+    b.
+Empty search input field
+    c.
+Last visited section  displaying the last visited node e.g. The first node of the SAP Fiori Tools tree - "SAP Fiori Tools - SAP Fiori Tools"
+    d.
+SBAS - A quick filters section containing a filter on Component: CA-FE-FAL, CA-FE-FLP-EU, CA-FE-FLP-DT, CA-UI2-INT-BE, CA-UI2-INT-FE, CA-UI2-THD, CA-UX-IDE

+**Expected result 9**
+ Guided Answers Home page is displayed containing

+    a.
+SAP Logo and Guided Answers
+    b.
+Empty search input field
+    c.
+Last visited section  displaying the last visited node e.g. The first node of the SAP Fiori Tools tree - "SAP Fiori Tools - Fiori Generator"
+    d.
+SBAS - A quick filters section containing a filter on Component: CA-FE-FAL, CA-FE-FLP-EU, CA-FE-FLP-DT, CA-UI2-INT-BE, CA-UI2-INT-FE, CA-UI2-THD, CA-UX-IDE

+**Expected result 10**
+The user is navigated to the Guided Answers search list with nothing in the search input list

+### Open Quick Filter

+_SBAS_
+1. Open GA extension ( See expected results 1)
+2. Click on Quick Filter Component: CA-FE-FAL, CA-FE-FLP-EU, CA-FE-FLP-DT, CA-UI2-INT-BE, CA-UI2-INT-FE, CA-UI2-THD, CA-UX-IDE  (See expected results 2)
+3. Enter search criteria (See expected results 3)
+4. Click Clear Filters (See expected results 4)
+5. Click on SAP Logo (See expected results 5)
+6. Click on Quick Filter Component: CA-FE-FAL, CA-FE-FLP-EU, CA-FE-FLP-DT, CA-UI2-INT-BE, CA-UI2-INT-FE, CA-UI2-THD, CA-UX-IDE  (See expected results 2)
+7. Click on SAP Logo (See expected results 5)

+**Expected result 1**
+Guided Answers Home page is displayed containing
+    a.
+SAP Logo and Guided Answers
+    b.
+Empty search input field
+    c.
+SBAS - A quick filters section containing a filter on Component: CA-FE-FAL, CA-FE-FLP-EU, CA-FE-FLP-DT, CA-UI2-INT-BE, CA-UI2-INT-FE, CA-UI2-THD, CA-UX-IDE

+**Expected result 2**
+Guided Answer view port displays
+    a.
+A list containing guides that are related to the components CA-FE-FAL, CA-FE-FLP-EU, CA-FE-FLP-DT, CA-UI2-INT-BE, CA-UI2-INT-FE, CA-UI2-THD, CA-UX-IDE
+    b.
+Clear Filter link
+    c.
+The name of the Guided Answer should appear in the list
+    d.
+The description of the Guided Answer  should appear in the list
+    e.
+The Product the Guided Answer is associated to
+    f.
+The Component the Guided Answer is associated to

+**Expected result 3**
+Guided Answer view port displays
+    a.
+A list containing guides that are related to the components CA-FE-FAL, CA-FE-FLP-EU, CA-FE-FLP-DT, CA-UI2-INT-BE, CA-UI2-INT-FE, CA-UI2-THD, CA-UX-IDE and search input 'SAP Fiori Tools'
+    b.
+Clear Filter link
+    c.
+The name of the Guided Answer should appear in the list
+    d.
+The description of the Guided Answer  should appear in the list
+    e.
+The Product the Guided Answer is associated to
+    f.
+The Component the Guided Answer is associated to

 **Expected result 4**
+Guided Answer view port displays
+    a.
+A list containing guides that are related to the search input 'SAP Fiori Tools'
+    b.
+Clear Filter link
+    c.
+The name of the Guided Answer should appear in the list
+    d.
+The description of the Guided Answer  should appear in the list
+    e.
+The Product the Guided Answer is associated to

-The user is navigated to the node in the Guided Answer Tree
+    f.
+The Component the Guided Answer is associated to

 **Expected result 5**

-The user is returned to the start of the Guided Answer

-**Expected result 6**

-The user is navigated to the Guided Answers home page to an empty search bar
+Guided Answers Home page is displayed containing
+    a.
+SAP Logo and Guided Answers
+    b.
+Empty search input field
+    c.
+SBAS - A quick filters section containing a filter on Component: CA-FE-FAL, CA-FE-FLP-EU, CA-FE-FLP-DT, CA-UI2-INT-BE, CA-UI2-INT-FE, CA-UI2-THD, CA-UX-IDE

 ### The Guided Answer solved the issue